The Old Glory Story

 Here’s to all the good times to come!
 Cheers!

 In the years it’s taken this venture to go from concept to reality, I’ve been referred to a few too many times as Mr. Cunningham.
 Mr. Cunningham is my Dad.
 And my Dad will even disagree with that and tell you Mr. Cunningham was my Grandfather.
-Regardless, I’m 27 years old, and I’m simply Matt.
+I started this company when I was 22 years old, and I’m simply Matt.

 I spent the first 18 years of my life in Clarksville, Tennessee and the next 4 at the University of Arkansas in Fayetteville.
 It’s probably no surprise, but I definitely learned more outside the classroom than in.
 That being said though, my college experience with alcohol wasn’t what you’ve probably got in mind.
 I always preferred quality over quantity, and I quickly became fascinated with the craft movement.
 At this point, it was strictly a fascination, but it soon developed into much more.